 Cafe y Arte El Clavel

-Visitors can choose from three different brands of coffee according to the aroma or flavor profile you prefer!
-Our favorite was Coffee Garden, a Castillo Rosario variety with chocolate, red fruit and panela flavor notes.
+Visitors can select from three different coffee brands, each offering unique flavor profiles.
+Our top pick is Coffee Garden, a Castillo Rosario variety with delicious chocolate, red fruit, and panela notes.

 Contact them via WhatsApp or by calling +57 316 247 4324

-Owned and operated by four brothers since 2009, Junior Plaza Hotel, and a panaderia (bakery) called Yuyo, offers a convenient central location on the corner of the main plaza.
-Special breakfast discount for hotel guests!
+Owned and operated by four brothers since 2009, Junior Plaza Hotel and its Yuyo Bakery offer a convenient location right on the corner of the main plaza.
+Hotel guests can enjoy a special breakfast discount at the bakery!

 Hot Water – WiFi – Convenient Location – Bakery